Diet

 Fatty fish such as salmon, mackerel, and sardines are excellent sources of omega-3 fatty acids.
 These essential fats have been shown to lower triglyceride levels which help to reduce inflammation and blood pressure.
 Aim for at least two servings of fatty fish per week to reap these fantastic cardiovascular benefits.
 For more information and inspiration, check out a BHF article.

-Fatty fish to improve heart health - cardiac lauren
+Fatty Fish to improve heart health - Cardiac Lauren

 Leafy Green Vegetables